JustAnyones/Plugin-creator-website/docs/docs/attribute-types/meta/tags.md

 }
 ```

+### elevated_train_platform
+::: version-added: 1.12.28

+### elevated_train_station
+::: version-added: 1.12.28

+### bus_platform
+::: version-added: 1.12.28

+### bus_station
+::: version-added: 1.12.28

+Whether a building is considered as a station that can spawn buses in the new bus system.

 ### bus depot

-Whether a building is considered a bus depot.
+Whether a building is considered a bus depot for the idle game (old bus system).

 ```json
 {